Overview: What are burns?

 The course of a burn or scald depends on how badly the tissue is damaged and how much skin is affected.
 The age and any previous illnesses of the person concerned also play a role.
 For example, diabetes mellitus can make wound healing more difficult.

-Mild burns often heal without complications.
+The prognosis for small burns and superficial injuries is generally good.
+These often heal without complications and without permanent damage.
 In contrast, a severe burn can severely affect the quality of life.
 This is especially true if visible scars develop, mobility is limited, or there is permanent pain.
-Therefore, in the case of severe burns, not only medical treatment of the burns and possibly physiotherapy are important for the prognosis, but also psychological care.
+In the case of severe burns, not only medical treatment of the burns and possibly physiotherapy are important for the prognosis, but also psychological support.

 The treatment of a burn or scald depends on whether it has just happened or happened some time ago.
 Thus, in the case of an acute burn or scald, fast and proper first aid is important.